enze-chen/enze-chen.github.io/_posts/2022-12-3-conferences.md

 **Practice your talk**!
 Please do it at least once so you're sure that slide elements appear when you expect them to and that it is the proper length.
-Generally your talk should take _80% of the time_ you're alloted, leaving the rest for Q&A.
+Generally your talk should take _80% of the time_ you're allotted, leaving the rest for Q&A.
 There's nothing more embarassing then having messed up slides or getting cut off by the session chair!
 If you're presenting a poster you should prepare a short elevator pitch, although the timing is more flexible.
 Also, it's totally fine to bring a poster in a tube as an extra carry-on item; that is, I have traveled successfully with a small suitcase, a backpack, and a poster tube, and the flight attendants don't mind storing it in the overhead compartment or behind the last row of seats. 🙌🏼